lockvoid/cachebay/README.md

 ---

 ## Usage with Nuxt 4

+Integration pattern for Nuxt 4 using plugins to manage cache lifecycle, state synchronization between server and client, and proper hydration handling.

 > Minimal pattern: one cache instance per SSR request, dehydrate to a Nuxt state, hydrate on the client, and expose Villus + Cachebay via plugins.